 Most Lakeland car accidents damage one or more of the vehicles involved, and sometimes even to the items within the vehicle.
 Fortunately, Florida Law allows individuals to recover compensation for the damage to their property.
 Most property damage claims are resolved quickly between the person making the claim and the insurance company.
 However, that is not always the case.

 To properly answer this question, we must look at a few different scenarios.

-Scenario 1) If the other party is at fault and they have property damage liability insurance, their insurance company will pay up to the amount of insurance coverage available on that policy.
+Scenario 1) If the other party is at fault and has property damage liability insurance, their insurance company will pay up to the insurance coverage available on that policy.

 Scenario 2) If the other party is at-fault but does not have property damage liability insurance, your own insurance will pay for the damage if you have purchased collision coverage on your policy.
 In this scenario, your insurance company will pay for the damages minus any required deductible.

 Scenario 3) If neither you nor the at-fault party has insurance coverage, you have the right to seek recovery from the at-fault party directly.
 However, in most of these situations, if the at-fault party does not have insurance, they typically do not have the personal funds to pay for the repairs.
 It’s in your best interest to consult with an attorney to investigate whether a claim in this scenario is practical.

 For a free legal consultation, call 863-250-5050